shack/synth/README.md

   This allows for hyper-property specifications, e.g. a function being constant.
   Note that functional correctness is a special case in which the function to be synthesised appears only once.
 - Synthesises DAGs (default) and trees
-- Finds the shortest program by construction
+- Finds the shortest program
 - Optimisation mode in which another optimisation objective can be specified and lexicographic optimum of that goal and program length (or vice versa) is found
 - Supports bit vector downscaling (solve synthesis problem with smaller bit widths and try to generalise to larger ones)
 - Supports any SMTLIB sort (however, parsing models from external (non-Z3) solvers only works for bit vectors, ints, reals, bools for now)